 (4) All non-metered Loads such as street lighting, regardless of the aggregation level, shall not be required to install IDR Meters under the IDR Meter Mandatory Installation Requirements.
 These Loads shall be settled using Load Profiles.

 (5) IDR Meters previously used specifically for separating Non-Opt-In Entity (NOIE) Load from competitive Load shall be exempt from the requirement to use an IDR Meter for Settlement purposes, provided that the IDR Meter has been removed within 120 consecutive days after the NOIE has fully implemented Customer Choice.
 IDR Meters used for NOIE separation that do not meet the IDR Meter Mandatory Installation Requirements shall not be used for Settlement purposes.

+(6) For Premises that meet the requirements identified in this Protocol Section 18.6.1(1) Interval Data Recorder Meter Mandatory Installation Requirements, if both the CR and TDSP agree, upon a Customer’s request or with a Customer’s authorization, the TDSP shall:

+(a) Utilize a provisioned Advanced Meter or similarly functional meter for Customer’s Premise;

+(b) Assign the appropriate load profile, other than one with a BUSIDRRQ Profile Type Code, to Premise’s ESI ID;

+(c) Submit Settlement Quality Meter Data, which will be used for Settlement, using the ERCOT specified file format for the interval data only in accordance with Retail Market Guide Section 7.15; and

+(d) Notify ERCOT via email that the ESI ID is no longer subject to the requirements identified in this Protocol Section 18.6.1(1) Interval Data Recorder Meter Mandatory Installation Requirements and Retail Market Guide Section 7.13.2 Interval Data Recorder Meter Installation Process.